-Cybercrime is on the rise and this trend does not appear to be slowing down.
-This means that the businesses that help to protect against cybercrimes and those that aid in reacting to them are in greater demand than ever.
-Arguably, the best way to profit from the trends in cybercrime is with cybersecurity exchange-traded funds, also known as ETFs.
+Cybercrime is on the rise.
+This trend does not appear to be slowing down.
+This means that the businesses that help to protect against these crimes and those that aid in reacting to them are in greater demand than ever.
+The best way to profit from the trend in cybercrime is with cyber ETFs.

-Here are cybercrime challenges and trends that drive the demand for cybersecurity in the U.S.:
+Certain challenges and trends drive the demand for cybersecurity in the U.S.

-- High dependence on information technology (IT) systems: Federal agencies and US infrastructure sectors, such as energy, transportation systems, communications, and financial services all depend on IT systems to process data and to carry out operations essential to business.
+U.S. agencies and infrastructure sectors, such as energy, transportation systems, communications, and financial services, all depend on IT systems to process data.
+They carry out operations that are vital to business.

-- Risks to IT systems are increasing: Risks to IT systems can come in many forms, such as untrained employees, the emergence of new attacks, and rapid development of new technology, such as artificial intelligence and widespread Internet and cellular connectivity.
+Risks to IT systems can come in many forms.
+They can include untrained workers and new attacks.
+Other risks include the rapid development of technology, such as AI, as well as widespread internet and cellular connectivity.

-- Need to secure personal information: The private-sector trend of collecting personal information, such as name, address, date of birth, and Social Security number, has been growing for decades.
-Securing that information is a top priority.
+The trend of the private sector trend to collect personal data, such as name, address, date of birth, and Social Security number, has been growing for decades.
+Securing that information is a top goal.

-With cybercrime on the rise and no end in sight to this disturbing trend, the demand for the products and services for the prevention and recovery of cybercrimes is sure to rise.
-Investors can profit from this trend by investing in one of the best cybersecurity ETFs.
+The demand for the products and services for the prevention and recovery of these crimes is sure to rise with no end in sight.
+You can profit from it by investing in one of the best cyber ETFs.

-Since cybercrime is a relatively new phenomenon, only a handful of cybersecurity ETFs is available.
-We highlight two ETFs that offer investors exposure to stocks of companies in the cybersecurity industry.
+Cybercrime is a relatively new concept, so there are only a handful of cyber ETFs out there.
+We highlight two that offer you exposure to the stocks of companies in the cybersecurity industry.

-Also, funds with higher assets in relation to similar ETFs can offer greater liquidity.
-For cybersecurity funds, assets of $500 million or higher would be considered large.
+Funds with higher assets compared to similar ETFs can offer greater liquidity.
+Assets of $500 million or more are thought to be large for cyber funds.

-With approximately $1.119 billion in assets, HACK claims to be the first and largest cybersecurity ETF on the market.
-The portfolio consists of 55 stocks that have a direct or indirect relation to the cybersecurity industry.
+HACK claims to be the first and largest cyber ETF on the market.
+It has about $1.119 billion in assets.
+The portfolio consists of 55 stocks that have a direct or indirect relation to the cyber industry.

-This ETF tracks the CTA Cybersecurity Index, which includes 42 stocks of companies primarily involved in the building, implementation, and management of cybersecurity for private and public networks, computers, and mobile devices.
+This ETF tracks the CTA Cybersecurity Index.
+The index includes 42 stocks of companies that are mostly involved in the building, implementation, and management of cybersecurity for private and public networks, computers, and mobile devices.
 Assets under management are $1.26 billion.

 Top holdings include Okta, Inc (OKTA), Cisco (CSCO), Splunk (SPLK), and expenses for CIBR are 0.60%.